 Luckily, it’s possible to identify burnout and treat it.
 Some of the most obvious burnout symptoms are exhaustion, frequent illnesses, aggravation, and withdrawal.

 If you are experiencing any of these symptoms, you might already have burnout.
 In the next sections, we discuss the stages of burnout, both obvious and subtle, to help you analyze your emotional and physical state and take steps to fight burnout as early as possible.

 While psychologists define more than ten stages of burnout, five of them can be easier to spot and associate with burnout than others.
-We list those 5 stages of burnout in order of their appearance.
+In order of their appearance we list these 5 stages of burnout: